 Unlike particle based effects which fake smoke and fire behavior, FumeFX uses true physics so that selected objects can spontaneously burst into flame and react to other objects within the scene.
 These sources are the building blocks upon which simulations are built.

 In order to associate objects with FumeFX, you create helpers to make the simulation engine "aware" of the selected objects within the FumeFX Grid volume.
 These non-rendering helpers have additional parameters associated with them so that users can fine tune how the source will affect the final simulation.

-Simple Source, Object Source, Particle Source, FumeFX Source, Effector, Void Source, Gravity and Spline Follow.
+Simple Source, Geometry Source, Particle Source, FumeFX Source, Effector, Void Source, Gravity and Spline Follow.

 Simulations are created through the calculations of the FumeFX solver.
 This proceeds in steps that correspond to 3ds Max frames; or, if you require greater accuracy and stability, it can also simulate in multiple steps per frame.

 Simulation stems from whatever object that you pick as your FumeFX Geometry Source.
 In the parameters for this source, you will choose the values for smoke, temperature, fire, and velocity - the main elements of simulation.
 During simulation these values are set at every voxel that the source touches.